7 Self-Development Books to Read

-There are a lot of life lessons in here, some as simple as how Rachel stopped drinking Diet Coke after realising she was becoming addicted, to the perserverance that comes with going through the adoption process.
-Very moving and powerful read.
+There are a lot of life lessons in here, some as simple as how Rachel stopped drinking Diet Coke after realising she was becoming addicted, to the perseverance that comes with going through the adoption process.
+A very moving and powerful read.

 Another favourite of mine is Brave, Not Perfect.
 This book is another career-focused book that looks at the difficulties women face in the workplace.
 It is common knowledge that a woman will only apply for a job if she fits 95% of the criteria for the role, whereas a man will apply if he only fulfils 60%.
 Women are constantly striving for perfection when really we just need to be brave and put ourselves out there.
 We don’t need to be more like a man – I hate that phrase! – we just need to trust ourselves.

 I don’t know what it is about this book but it’s a really great read.
 I probably only implemented about 10% of the things she said to do but the message was strong and enjoyable.
-I do love a declutter, as avid readers of EllesBellesNotebook will know, so this was definitely a must-read for me at some point in my life.
+I do love a declutter, so this was definitely a must-read for me at some point in my life.

 I wax lyrical about this book but it truly changed my life – yes, how cheesy is that!
 I started multiple side-hustles, embraced my multi-hyphenate status and this year has been the best year of my life because of it.
 If you haven’t read this book yet – do it!!

 Why don’t schools teach you how to do your taxes?!
 Two things in life are certain: death and taxes, so how come it took me until I read this book to learn anything about them.
 Mortgages aren’t as scary when someone explains them – they’re still scary but not as scary at least – and now I know so much about investing it’s unreal.
 So educational.
 This should be on the school’s syllabus!